apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_create.md

       --backup string                Set a source backup to restore data --cluster-definition string    Specify cluster definition, run "kbcli cd list" to show all available cluster definitions
       --cluster-version string       Specify cluster version, run "kbcli cv list" to show all available cluster versions, use the latest version if not specified
-      --enable-all-logs              Enable advanced application all log extraction, and true will ignore enabledLogs of component level (default true)
+      --enable-all-logs              Enable advanced application all log extraction, and true will ignore enabledLogs of component level, default is false
   -h, --help                         help for create
       --monitor                      Set monitor enabled and inject metrics exporter (default true) --node-labels stringToString   Node label selector (default [])